 - The "Talking about stillbirth" Tool.
-These are questions for discussion with your colleagues, provided in green boxes at the end of each section.
+These are questions for discussion with your colleagues, provided in pink boxes at the end of each section.
 Talking about stillbirth can be difficult but it is the start of conversations that will support parents and your colleagues who are providing care to parents. - The "Information Brief" Tool.
 This is a series of 1-page summaries of key topics related to stillbirth, some of them with infographics.
-You can skip to Briefs that are most interesting to you, or go through them in order.
 The Information Briefs are designed so that they can be printed and downloaded as single pages. - The "Fact Sheet" Tool.
 For some topics, we have provided some in-depth data for you to review, presented in a tabular or list format.
 These can also be printed out separately to facilitate discussion. - The "Dig Deeper" Tool.
 This is a list of links to some key reports and studies that you can visit if you want to know more. - The "Parents' Perspective" and "Providers' Perspective" Tools.
 These are brief case stories and photos that give the real voices of parents and providers who have experienced stillbirth.
 These can be used as discussion starters or simply shared with colleagues as a beginning of raising awareness. - The "Checklist" Tool.
 We have provided some checklists for situations when providers may want easy-to-use reminders of supportive care.
 These could be posted or used as a point of discussion with senior leadership, etc. - The "Guidelines" Tool.
-These are lists of 'what to say' and 'what not to say' that could be helpful at any point in care for parents of stillborn babies. - We hope the information and suggestions in this toolkit will enable you to further strengthen the support you already provide.
+These are lists of 'what to say' and 'what not to say' that could be helpful at any point in care for parents of stillborn babies.

+We hope the information and suggestions in this toolkit will enable you to further strengthen the support you already provide.